 The Company is committed to maintaining high standards of corporate responsibility through its compliance with Form SD.
-As required by Form SD, the Company is reporting the findings of its RCOI and additional due diligence measures through the preparation of this Report.
-The Company's internal team that manages conflict minerals engagement with the Company's suppliers and outsourcing manufacturers also works to address any significant due diligence findings as they arise.
+As required by Form SD, the Company is disclosing the results of its RCOI and additional due diligence measures in this Report.
+The Company's personnel responsible for conflict minerals compliance, including engagement with suppliers and outsourcing manufacturers, also address any significant due diligence findings as they occur.